ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 ![LCD Arduino](/ritish_blog/images/ledarduino.jpg)

 Hello!
-Today's tutorial will introduce a versatile and common tool used in arduino projects, the lcd display.
+Today's tutorial will introduce a versatile and common tool used in arduino projects, the LCD display.
 This project will **expand your knowledge of arduino code** and
 **wire management in a circuit**.
-I will be utilizing the [previous project's circuit](https://ritishpaul.github.io/ritish_blog/project/Arduino-Ultrasonic-Sensor.html) and apply the lcd display to it in order to show the application of this device.
+I will be utilizing the [previous project's circuit](https://ritishpaul.github.io/ritish_blog/project/Arduino-Ultrasonic-Sensor.html) and apply the LCD display to it in order to show the application of this device.

 ## Required Items